 The most popular brands of Avalanche Transceiver include Ortovox, Pieps, BCA, Mammut and ARVA.

-Transceivers typically cost between £150-300 depending on the brand and features, the Ski Club operates a transceiver hire scheme for a low cost and if you are skiing with Ski Club Leaders, Instructor-led Guiding or Freshtracks holidays you can borrow a transceiver for the duration of the session.
+Transceivers typically cost between £150-300 depending on the brand and features, the Ski Club operates a transceiver hire scheme for a low cost and if you are skiing with Ski Club Reps, Instructor-led Guiding or Freshtracks holidays you can borrow a transceiver for the duration of the session.

 A shovel is another essential piece of equipment to be carried in your a rucksack, used to uncover an avalanche victim once they have been located.
 There are a variety of models now available which are light and collapsible, and therefore easily fit into a rucksack.
 Though plastic (or Lexan) models used to be popular for their light weight and low price, they are insufficient to deal with post avalanche snow that has often hardened.
 Modern metal shovel are now almost as light but have improved rigidity and strength for more efficient shovelling, which is essential when time is crucial.
 Look out for shovels that fold to suit the inside of your back pack (T handles & L handles fit differently depending on the layout of your pack), some also have holes that allow them to be used as part of a rescue stretcher, or add-ons to turn the handle into an ice axe.